Measuring Evidence against Exchangeability and Group Invariance with E-values: Background: group invariance

-While we only consider a single orbit in this example --- namely the permutations of 1234 --- the example extends to multiple orbits.
-Indeed, we may view the numbers 1234 as determined by some preceding sampling process. \end{exm}
+In Appendix \ref{appn:invariance_through}, we cover a simple example that illustrates the difference between invariance and invariance through a statistic.

-\begin{rmk} It may be tempting to remove the `conditional on the orbit'-component from Definition \ref{dfn:invariance_through_statistic}, and simply demand that $S(GY) \overset{d}{=} S(Y)$ for every $G \in \mathcal{G}$.
-Such a setting is considered by \citet{kashlak2022asymptotic}.
+\begin{rmk} It may be tempting to remove the `conditional on the orbit'-component from Definition \ref{dfn:invariance_through_statistic}, and simply demand that $S(\overline{G}Y) \overset{d}{=} S(Y)$.
+A related condition is considered by \citet{kashlak2022asymptotic}.
 While potentially interesting in its own right, this condition is insufficient for testing invariance: we include a counterexample in Appendix \ref{appn:counterexample}.
 There, this condition is satisfied but the random variable is not invariant through $S$, and we find that the resulting classical group invariance test is not valid.
 This counterexample arose in personal communication with Adam Kashlak. \end{rmk}